Taxation of international executives

 Are there any concessions made for expatriates in Argentina?

-Expatriates who are living in Argentina for less than six months and are working on a regular basis are subject to a withholding tax of 24.5 percent.
+Expatriates who are living in Argentina for less than 6 months and are working on a regular basis are subject to a withholding tax of 24.5 percent (Foreign Beneficiaries Regime).

 Is salary earned from working abroad taxed in Argentina?
 If so, how?